Some botanical terms ring of judgment. One example is the pairing of superior and inferior, basically indicating “above” versus “below.”

 Relative position permeates fiction, as with Pip’s observations in Great Expectations: “At the time when I stood in the churchyard, reading the family tombstones, I had just enough learning to be able to spell them out.
 My construction even of their simple meaning was not very correct, for I read ‘wife of the Above’ as a complimentary reference to my father’s exaltation to a better world; and if any one of my deceased relations had been referred to as ‘Below,’ I have no doubt I should have formed the worst opinions of that member of the family.”
 (Rare books, first edition, 3 volumes, 122367)

 In the more objective world of plant biology, the terms superior and inferior are purely positional, absent emotion.
-Description is matter-of-fact, avoiding the truth that location is not the simple development you might imagine from descriptions of a flower’s ovary; if the ovary is inside the flower, atop the sepals, petals, and stamens, it’s simply superior.
+Description is matter-of-fact – the ovary is above (superior to) the petals and stamens, or appears below them (inferior to the stamens, petals, and sepals), avoiding the truth that location is not the simple development you might imagine from descriptions of a flower’s ovary.
+When the ovary is visible inside the flower, atop the point where sepals, petals, and stamens emerge, it’s simply superior.

-If, however, the sepals, petals and stamens are on top of the ovary, if the ovary appears beneath remaining flower parts, then it is inferior.
+If, however, the sepals, petals and stamens are on top of the ovary, if the ovary appears beneath those flower parts, then it is inferior.
 Search the web and you’ll find many simple illustrations of inferior ovaries that attempt to explain development.
 But the situation is more complex when you cut into flowers, searching to understand structure and sequence in development.
-Most critically, regardless as to whether the ovary is deemed superior or inferior, anatomists tell us the flower generated its pistil (including the seed-bearing ovary) at the tip of the receptacle, which means any sepals and petals were formed (botanists say “laid down”) before-hand.
+Most critically, regardless as to whether the ovary is deemed superior or inferior, anatomists tell us the flower generated its pistil (including the seed-bearing ovary) last, at the tip of the receptacle.
+This means any sepals and petals were formed (botanists say “laid down”) before-hand.

 It’s a morphologist’s challenge to determine how an ovary, which necessarily forms at the flower tip, appears below the stamens, petals and sepals that were produced earlier.
-For some of the simplest examples, we look to the Cucurbits (Cucurbitaceae, the melon family, including squashes, pumpkins, cucumbers, gourds, etc.)
+For some of the simplest examples, we look to the Cucurbits (Cucurbitaceae, the melon family, including squashes, pumpkins, cucumbers, gourds, etc.,) all of which are inferior.

-Even though a Cucurbit flower apparently tops its ovary, we know for certain something happened to reverse positions.
+Even though the Cucurbit flower sits atop its ovary, we know for certain something happened to reverse positions.
 We see this in many groups of flowering plants, but the method varies, and that has been an issue for botanists: “The problem of interpretation of the inferior ovary has been one of the most controversial and long-debated topics of plant morphology.”
 (Kaplan, 1967)*

-In the case of melons and squashes, the answer may lie in its the receptacle (the floral stem), which doesn’t behave like the stem in orange and tomato flowers; it holds unwavering devotion to an inferior habit.
-At least, we learn from Judson’s 1929 study of cucumber** that he believes early in bud development, receptacular tissue mounds around and tops the ovary.
+In the case of melons and squashes, the answer may lie in its the receptacle – the stem that makes the flower and, eventually, supports the fruit.
+The melon receptable is not so simple as that of an orange or tomato flower.
+At least, we learn Judson, in his 1929 study of cucumber,** believed that early in bud development, the receptacular tissue mounds around and tops the ovary.
+That would mean the outer layers of a cucumber are really stem tissue, surrounding the seed-filled ovary.

-Other researchers would support the idea that pepos (Cucurbit fruit) are formed by floral tissue (sepals, petals, and stamens) growing together around the ovary.
-That idea and Judson’s are summarized as an “appendicular theory” supporting floral segment origin and the “receptacular theory” insisting on Judson’s stem origin.
-It isn’t simple, and remains something of a mystery.
+Other researchers would support the idea that the outer layers of pepos (Cucurbit fruit) are purely floral tissue (sepals, petals, and stamens) growing together around the ovary.
+That idea, is summarized as the “appendicular theory” as contrasted with Judson’s insistence that the outer layers are made of stem tissue – now called the “receptacular theory.”.
+It isn’t simple, so nature of pepos remains something of a mystery.

 Cucurbit fruit have their own terminology; they’re called pepos.
 In cross-section, you’ll note seed develop in fertile zones (typically three) along the thick inner fruit wall, rather than from a central axis.
 This becomes especially obvious in pumpkins and gourds that turn hollow at maturity.